 \subsection{Task Analysis}

-Our task analysis is informed by semi-structured interviews with two active Hatchet users, artifacts collected from them, feature requests communicated through the Hatchet project manager, and ongoing meetings with the Hatchet team.
-The supplemental materials include quotes and memos supporting each task.
+Our task analysis is informed by semi-structured interviews with two Hatchet users, artifacts collected from them, feature requests communicated through the Hatchet project manager, and ongoing meetings with the Hatchet team.
+The supplemental materials include data supporting each task.

 We present our analysis of the tasks including a discussion of their specificity, frequency, and suitability leading to our assignment to visualization (\textbf{V}) or scripting (\textbf{S}) for the ensuing design iterations.
 The task descriptions refer to the tree task typology of Pandey et al.~\cite{pandey2021treetasks} to abstract the task into general visualization terms of task actions and targets. \autoref{fig:teaser} shows an overview of tasks, subtasks, and their context which we describe here.

 Applying our approach above, we note that in general we determined the visualization should take the lead on structural operations, provided they were not too complex.
 These operations tended to either be well-suited to visualization (e.g., involving subtrees) or in the high frequency and less specific quadrant of our space.
 We chose scripting for high specificity contexts like compound queries and other complex operations as well as operations which cannot be supported by the visualization.

-\textbf{[T1] Call Path Tracing.} Our interview participants expressed that they wanted to follow the chain of function calls leading to or from nodes of interest.
+\textbf{T1: Call Path Tracing.} Our interview participants expressed that they wanted to follow the chain of function calls leading to or from nodes of interest.
 This provides context to a node of interest, orienting users with respect to code, and allows them to analyze the call stack.
 One interviewee noted that ``If you did this filtering you've lost the common parent node of the tree, so it made it very hard to orient yourself about where you were."
 Another that ``...trees are really helpful, because it gives me basically a call stack.
 And that makes it much easier for me to understand like where stuff is going."

 These are \textit{lookup} tasks \cite{pandey2021treetasks}, either with a path target or more local node ancestor or descendent targets.
 We assign both to visualization as they are high frequency, low specificity and well-suited to visualization, especially given the orientation aspects related to these tasks expressed by our interviewees.